qwerty3301/NAVI-CS-GO-Team-Website/README.md

 NAVI CS:GO Team Website

-🚀 Project Description
+🚀 Project Description:
-This is a single-page website about the NAVI CS:GO team, created as a learning project to practice HTML, CSS, and JavaScript.
+- This is a single-page website about the NAVI CS:GO team, created as a learning project to practice HTML, CSS, and JavaScript.
 The website showcases the team's history, current roster, and sponsors, all presented on a clean and responsive interface.

 🛠️ Technologies Used: